Your shopping cart is empty

 This imperial gem of both Heaven and Earth has always been empowered with magical properties, at least in the minds of the Chinese.
 Taoist alchemist believed it to be the Philosopher’s Stone, and drank elixirs of powdered jade.
 Jade was also considered a guardian against illness and evil spirits, which is why even babies in China are given a tiny jade bangle to wear to ward off bad luck.
 In the Han dynasty, emperors were buried in jade gowns and jade cicadas were placed on dead kings’ tongues to prevent decomposition and safeguard chi or energy.

 Culturally, jade stands for beauty, grace and purity.
-It is often referred to as a live stone due to its propensity to change colour.
+It is often referred to as a live stone due to its propensity to change color.
 Many Chinese believe that if the stone likes the wearer, it will grow a deeper, darker shade of green.
-Many pieces of jade jewellery do change colour over time, and believers who wear it for protection and good luck attribute this to the absorption of bad chi that would otherwise have affected the wearer.
+Many pieces of jade jewellery do change color over time, and believers who wear it for protection and good luck attribute this to the absorption of bad chi that would otherwise have affected the wearer.
 Jade is also supposed to improve blood circulation and calm the mind.

 Traditionally, many Chinese family heirlooms have at least one piece of jade in their trove, often a jade bangle passed down from mother to daughter.
 Jade is still worn as a deterrent of bad luck but it is also finding its place as a relevant gem in the fashion and jewellery industries.
 Popular in Hong Kong as well as China, modern designs of jade combine both cutting edge design and cultural reference to an ancient heritage.